Some parts of this page may be machine-translated.

 [Minimum Edit]

-To keep it clean and prevent dust from accumulating, when removing the cover,
+To keep it clean and prevent dust accumulation, always remove the filter panel first and clean it when removing the cover.

 [Full Edit]